Skip to content

 ➀ Beirut Concept

-The concept behind Beirut is to organize your work and writings to show them on different pages and sections.
-Your work type might be creative work, photography, or any.
+The concept behind Beirut is to organize your work and writing into different pages and sections.
+Your work might be design, photography, or any other type of content.

-How does the theme separate each?
-Beirut uses tags to create this separation.
-Posts tagged with work will be in the work section, while posts tagged with writing will be in the writing section.
-So, each new post you create must have the work or the writing tag.
+Beirut uses tags to separate content.
+Posts tagged work appear in the Work section; posts tagged writing appear in the Writing section.
+Each new post should have either the work or writing tag.

 The homepage will include the introduction, work, services, clients, testimonials, and writing sections.